csweat03/Terminal-Website/README.md

 # Terminal Website

-A fun website made to emulate a Linux/Bash Terminal.
+A static website to emulate a Linux/Bash Terminal.
 The project is still actively in development.
+Planning on
+rewrite using Node.JS

 This project is hosted through GitHub Pages at https://csweat03.github.io/Terminal-Website/.